jmcmorris/CreaDocs/src/basic_items.rst

 name initializes an instance of that class, so what we are saying at line 3 is that we are initializing an instance of an Item.

-The following lines to the closing parenthases ')' are parameters defining this specific Item instance.
+The following lines up to the closing parenthases ')' are parameters defining this specific Item instance.
 Here we have an Item with the name Hide and an Item classification of Trophy.
 We can stack 99 of them in one item slot in our bag, It has a price of 40 Auri when sold, and gives the lowest number of scraps